Algo trading – New Startups

 Starting a new hedge fund, which is based on algorithm signals and trading, is now easier than ever, so almost everyone with minimal knowledge of finance and coding skills can build a forex algorithm and start a small hedge fund.
-We have already posted an article here - which simply explains how to develop your own trading algorithm.
+Learn how to develop your own trading algorithm in 4 easy steps.
 The MetaTrader4 platform has made it as easy as it gets to build an algorithm through the MQL coding program, but there are also other programs or websites which allow you to build your own.
-The Boston startup ‘Quantopian’ has a platform which allows forex traders to build and backtest several automated forex trading strategies.
+The Boston startup ‘Quantopian’ has a platform which allows forex traders to build and back-test several automated forex trading strategies.
 Recently, they have even started a monthly competition where traders can use their algorithmic software and the one with the biggest profit in terms of pips gets $100,000 worth of equity to trade in the following six months.

 But let´s have a look at a couple of relatively small hedge funds which have been successful and have beaten the larger competitors with decades of experience in terms of return on equity.
 One of these small timers is ‘Sharekhan Limited’, based in Mumbai India.
 They had $20 million under management in 2006 and in just six years their trading, which is based on automated trading signals, generated a profit of around 150%.
 That means an average of 25% return annually, which is higher than the return of many large and experienced hedge and pension funds.
 That´s quite an impressive performance, taking into account that during the 2008 global financial crisis many funds suffered heavy losses.
 As you can see from the chart below, which shows the average return on equity of the hedge funds industry from 2005 to 2015, in the 2006 – 2012 time period the average return was just 30%.
 That´s quite a long way away from the 150% return that Sharekhan achieved during this period.